Purdue professor arrested for propositioning women, dealing meth - NewsBreak

 Lafayette police said the investigation into Macheret began in December after the department received several tips regarding incidents of a suspicious man approaching women.
 Police said these incidents were reported several times over the last two months.

 Investigators eventually identified Macheret as a suspect and reportedly used a plainclothes officer to obtain information on Wednesday which subsequently led to a traffic stop near the intersection of N. 18th Street and Union Street.
-Police said this traffic stop led to Macheret’s arrest.Kokomo police seek help identifying man suspected of using counterfeit bills
+Police said this traffic stop led to Macheret’s arrest.Duke Energy customers could start seeing a cheaper bill

 At this time, police have not released any further details into the investigation into Macheret.
 Police also haven’t stated where Macheret is accused of approaching women and propositioning them for sexual favors.